roman-milk/roman-milk.github.io/bad-heather-revisited.md

  "Oh, uh, Hi Mr. Klein," Heather said as she took in the lay of the land.

  Jeff shook his head.
 "You girls know you had a deadline, and yet you purposely missed it.
 This is becoming a bad habit.
 I don't think the punishment is proving to be the deterrent it should be."
-Report_Story #3